Speakers & Panelists

 Kelly Cain is the founder and principal of the St Croix Institute LLC, and recent spin-off of LICO2etm (gbc)—dba ‘Locally Invested Carbon Offsets’—a public benefit corporation under Minnesota state statute.
 Cain’s primary focus is corporate and community sustainability consulting, and development of public-private partnerships for the development of strategies and investments for ‘decarbonization,’ and carbon offsets at the local an

-Chelsea Chandler is the Environmental Initiatives Coordinator at the Wisconsin Academy.
+Chelsea Chandler is the director of the Academy's Environmental Initiatives.
 She leads the Climate & Energy and Waters of Wisconsin Initiatives, to which she brings her interdisciplinary experience and passion for researching and communicating solutions to environmental challenges.

 Rob Crain is Senior Regulatory Affairs Manager at Alliant Energy, where he has served in a variety of roles since joining the company more than a decade ago.
 In his current role, Crain assists with the development of regulatory policy and strategy on behalf of the company and it’s nearly half million Wisconsin customers.
 In addition to these duties, Crain also serves on the Board of Directors for the Wisconsin Public Utility Institute.